nextflow-io/nextflow/docs/cli.md

 **Description**

-The `self-update` command directs the `nextflow` cli to update itself to the latest stable release.
+The `self-update` command directs the `nextflow` CLI to update itself to the latest stable release.

 **Examples**